protofire/solhint/README.md

   uint[] a;
 ```

 You can disable rules on a given line.
-For example, to disable validation of time and block hash based computation
+For example, to disable validation of time and block hash based computations
 in the next line:

 ```solidity